brown-uk/dict_uk/distr/openoffice.org/thesaurus/README_th_uk_UA.txt

 Copyright (C) 2009-2023
     Andriy Rysin

-This dictionary is licensed under GPL 3.0 or above, LGPL 2.1 or above and MPL (Mozilla Public License) 1.1 licenses.
+This thesaurus is licensed under GPL 3.0 or above, LGPL 2.1 or above and MPL (Mozilla Public License) 1.1 licenses.